-- For travel occurring from July through October, applications should be received no later than June 1.
+For travel occurring from July through October, applications should be received no later than June 1.

+>

-In exceptional circumstances the Associate Dean may approve requests which are made outside the applicable deadline.
+> In exceptional circumstances the Associate Dean may approve requests which are made outside the applicable deadline.

+>

-Reimbursement will be made only upon submission to the associate dean of a signed, completed copy of the Travel Expense Report form (available from all departmental secretaries and here [page 1, page 2]) within 30 days of return to the College, accompanied by a set of proper receipts (where available) from hotels, travel services, credit cards, etc. (note that the expense report form is an Excel spreadsheet which can easily tally and reconcile expenses).
+> Reimbursement will be made only upon submission to the associate dean of a signed, completed copy of the Travel Expense Report form (available here [page 1, page 2]) within 30 days of return to the College, accompanied by a set of proper receipts (where available) from hotels, travel services, credit cards, etc. (note that the expense report form is an Excel spreadsheet which can easily tally and reconcile expenses).
 Follow this link for additional reimbursement instructions and this link for a list of non-reimbursable expenses.
 In addition, a copy of the entry in the official program of the conference listing the faculty member's contribution should be provided.
 As a general rule, travel advances will be provided only when absolutely necessary.
 The normal threshold for a travel advance is $1,500 in pre-meeting costs.

+>

-College Support for Student Travel
+> College Support for Student Travel

+>

-The Dean of Faculty’s Office will provide limited support for travel related to students’ academic programs.
+> The Dean of Faculty’s Office will provide limited support for travel related to students’ academic programs.

+>

-A. Conference expenses for students presenting or co-presenting research that they have conducted at Trinity College will be reimbursed at the rate of 100 percent of transportation costs and registration fees, and 50 percent of lodging.
+> A. Conference expenses for students presenting or co-presenting research that they have conducted at Trinity College will be reimbursed at the rate of 100 percent of transportation costs and registration fees, and 50 percent of lodging.
 This support must be requested well in advance of the conference and requests must include a letter of recommendation from the sponsoring faculty member.
 Support will normally be limited to one conference per student per year.
 Requests should be sent to the Academic Budget Manager in the Dean of Faculty's Office.
 Due to the steep increases in airfares and the decline in value of the U.S. dollar, it is unlikely that student travel outside the continental U.S. will be approved.